Welcome, autumn! Life always seems a little cozier when you’re visiting the Northern Hemisphere.

 - football weekends/tailgating;

-- orange and yellow leaves against bright blue skies;
+- orange leaves against bright blue skies;

 - state fairs heavily scented with funnel cakes, cotton candy, and caramel apples;

 - Black Friday deals; and